-DEPARTURE LOCATION : Suffolk Street – MAP HERE
+DEPARTURE LOCATION : Molly Malone Statue, Suffolk Street – MAP HERE

 PRICE : Children under 5 free

 THIS 1 DAY CONNEMARA TOUR INCLUDES; KYLEMORE ABBEY (photo stop), KILLARY HARBOUR CRUISE, GALWAY CITY.

-The Killary boat cruise is closed from November to March 2013.
-Instead of this, we are delighted to offer a unique experience on a traditional working mountain farm.
-At the Killary Sheep Farm in the heart of Connemara you can watch the farmer give a sheep dog demonstration, along with some other tricks of the trade.
+From November 2016 to March 2017, the Killary boat tour is closed.
+We are delighted to offer instead a unique experience on a traditional working sheep farm.
+At the Killary Sheep Farm, right in the heart of Connemara you can watch the farmer give a sheep dog demonstration, along with some other tricks of the trade.
 In the month of February, on the 5th, 17th and 18th, the Killary Sheep Farm will be closed so we will visit Kylemore Abbey with entrance included.

-From the very moment you arrive, the Connemara National Park will without a doubt leave you speechless due to its mesmerizing beauty!
-This uniquely structured tour departs from Dublin everyday of the week at 6:50am and will have you back in town after a full day’s tour at approximately 7:30pm where you’ll have the luxury to reflect on your day of sights and experiences.
+This uniquely structured tour departs from Dublin everyday of the week at 6:30am and will have you back in town after a full day’s tour at approximately 7:00pm where you’ll have the luxury to reflect on your day of sights and experiences.

-Now that we’ve arrived back in Galway, spend an hour exploring this famous city before venturing back to Dublin.
-Here you can visit various popular tourist attractions such as the Galway Cathedral, Claddagh Ring Museum, main shopping district and the busy harbour where you can view the magnificent Spanish Arch!
-The city of Galway is a very welcoming and fun-loving place populated by the young at heart.
+3:15pm Enjoy an hour of free time to explore this famous city before venturing back to Dublin.
+There are various attractions to visit, such as the Galway Cathedral, Claddagh Ring Museum, main shopping district and the busy harbour where you can view the magnificent Spanish Arch!
+Galway is a very welcoming and vibrant city populated by the young at heart.
 Much like Christopher Columbus before us, this is the last place we visit before heading back to Dublin.
 Of course Columbus was heading off to discover America but we are heading in the other direction to re-discover Dublin!